-Weighting the BRFSS Data
+Weighting the Data

 When data are unweighted, each record counts the same as any other record.
-Unweighted data analyses make the assumption that each record has an equal probability of being selected and that noncoverage and nonresponse are equal among all segments of the population.
-When deviations from these assumptions are large enough to affect the results from a data set, weighting each record appropriately can help to adjust for assumption violations.
-In the BRFSS, such weighting serves as a blanket adjustment for noncoverage and nonresponse and forces the total number of cases to equal population estimates for each geographic region, which for the BRFSS sums to the state population.
-Regardless of state sample design, use of the final weight in analysis is necessary if users are to make generalizations from the sample to the population.
+Unweighted data analyses are based on the assumption that each record has an equal probability of being selected and that noncoverage and nonresponse are equal among all segments of the population.
+When deviations from these assumptions are large enough to affect the results from a data set, weighting each record appropriately can help adjust for assumption violations.
+In the BRFSS, such weighting serves as a blanket adjustment for noncoverage and nonresponse and forces the total number of cases to equal population estimates for each geographic region, which for the BRFSS, sums to the state population.
+Regardless of state sample design, use of the final weight in analysis is necessary to allow users to make generalizations from the sample to the population.

-Following is a general description of the 2019 BRFSS weighting process.
+Following is a general description of the 2022 BRFSS weighting process.
 Where a factor does not apply, processors set its value to one for calculation.
 In order to reduce bias due to unequal probability of selection, design weighting is conducted.
-The BRFSS also uses iterative proportional fitting, or "raking" to adjust for demographic differences between those persons who are sampled and the population that they represent.
-The weighting methodology is therefore comprised of two sections: design weight and raking.
+The BRFSS also uses iterative proportional fitting, or "raking" to adjust for demographic differences between those persons who are sampled and the population they represent.
+The weighting methodology, therefore, is comprised of two sections: design weight and raking.

-Design weights are calculated using the weight of each geographic stratum (STRWT), the number of landline phones within a household (NUMPHON3), and the number of adults who use those phones (NUMADULT).
-For cellphone respondents, both NUMPHON3 and NUMADULT are set to 1.
+Design weights are calculated using the weight of each geographic stratum (STRWT), the number of landline phones within a household (NUMPHON4), and the number of adults who use those phones (NUMADULT).
+For cellphone respondents, both NUMPHON4 and NUMADULT are set to 1.
 The formula for the design weight is:

-Design Weight = STRWT (1/NUMPHON3) NUMADULT
+Design Weight = STRWT (1/NUMPHON4) NUMADULT

-In 2019, the inclusion of cellular telephone respondents who also have landline telephones in their residence and landline telephone respondents who also have a cellular telephone in their residence required an adjustment to the design weights to account for the overlapping sample frames.
+In 2022, the inclusion of cellular telephone respondents who also have landline telephones in their residence and landline telephone respondents who also have a cellular telephone in their residence required an adjustment to the design weights to account for the overlapping sample frames.
 From each of the two sample frames, a compositing factor was calculated for the telephone dual sampling frame users.
 BRFSS multiplied the design weight by the compositing factor to generate a composite weight for the records in the overlapping sample frames as described in the section below.
-BRFSS then truncated the design weight based on quartiles within geographic region, which processors used as the raking input weight.
+BRFSS then truncated the design weight within geographic region using the mean plus/minus 1.96 times the standard deviation to calculate the truncation limits, which processors used as the raking input weight.